-- b) What were some of the posts or stories that you saw? - b) If you don't have an Instagram, did you do the challenge of looking up one website on the handout?
-What did you learn? - Share a personal highlight from the last session that you as the facilitator really enjoyed. - Answer any questions that were submitted at the end of Session 1. - Today, we are going to discuss the differences between your gender, sex assigned at birth, and sexual orientation.
-Toward the end of today's session, we will be discussing other parts of your identities and some pressures you may face related to your identity. - Refer to the agenda flipchart paper and
+- b) What were some of the posts or stories that you saw? - c) If you don't have an Instagram, did you do the challenge of looking up one website on the handout?
+What did you learn?

+Share a personal highlight from the last session that you as the facilitator really enjoyed.

+Today, we are going to discuss how our gender is perceived by society and some of the impacts that has on the way we act and think about ourselves and others.
+Throughout today's session, we will be discussing other parts of your identities and some pressures you may face related to your identity.

-- Activity 2.2: Feeling Trapped in the Box - Activity 2.3: The Multiple Dimensions of Sexuality - Activity 2.4: What Does Society Expect From Me? - Activity 2.5: Closing Circle
+- Activity 2.2: Feeling Trapped in the Box - Activity 2.3: Closing Circle